About Redwood County

 - Processing times vary depending on the complexity of the request.

-Municipal law enforcement is provided by individual police departments in incorporated cities, including the Redwood Falls Police Department, which serves the county seat, along with departments in Morgan and other municipalities that maintain their own police forces.
+Municipal law enforcement is provided by individual police departments in incorporated cities, including Redwood County Falls Police Department, which serves the county seat, along with departments in Morgan and other municipalities that maintain their own police forces.
 Smaller communities may contract with the Sheriff's Office for law enforcement services.
 Arrest records in Redwood County are considered public information under Minnesota Statutes Chapter 13, the Minnesota Government Data Practices Act (MGDPA), which governs access to government data.

 Booking photos and mugshots are generally available as part of arrest records, though some information may be classified as private or confidential under MGDPA.
 For online resources, some Minnesota counties have begun publishing jail rosters on their websites, though availability varies by jurisdiction.
 The Minnesota Bureau of Criminal Apprehension also maintains statewide criminal history records accessible through authorized channels.